codykingham/CATSS_parsers/README.md

 ## Source Data

-Note that due to the license, source data is not stored in this repository.
+Note that due to the license, the CATSS data itself is not stored in this repository.
 But you can run `get_source_data.py` to download the files to your copy of the repo.